thomashoneyman/purescript-halogen-hooks/docs/07-Hooks-API.md

 The `useQuery` Hook enables you to write components which can receive and evaluate queries from a parent component.
 This Hook is only usable in components constructed with the `Hooks.component` function, because the request/response nature of queries means they only make sense within components.
 Queries don't make sense in arbitrary Hooks, so they're disallowed.

-The resulting component can be queried like any other Halogen component via the `H.query` or `H.queryAll` functions.
+The resulting component can be queried like any other Halogen component via the `Hooks.query` or `Hooks.queryAll` functions.

 If this Hook is used multiple times, then only the last use will take effect.